 Awarding Discretionary Housing Payments

-- the administration of the scheme is for the local authority to determine (with a few specific exceptions)
+- the administration of the scheme is for the local authority to determine

-Discretionary Housing Payment Guidelines
+Discretionary Housing Payment guidelines

 Statement of objectives

-- alleviate poverty
+- reduce poverty

 - support vulnerable young people in the transition to adult life